 Founded in 1978, Showstopper is America‘s first, longest-running and most prestigious dance competition.
 Showstopper set the standards for competitive dance in America with the first and longest aired dance competition television show, broadcasted on national television for 20 years.
 As a full production company, today Showstopper hosts over 50 events a year throughout the United States and internationally.
 Each competition is equipped with the industry‘s best judges, stages, background screens, lighting, and cameras.
-In 2019 our stages saw over 50,000 dancers from all across the world.
 Join us and dance among the best!

 Princess of Pop Britney Spears started out her successful career as an aspiring dancer and Showstopper competitor.
 After taking the ‘90s generation by storm with her hit single “…Baby One More Time” Britney went on to release eight albums, sell more than 100 million copies across the world, and even become a judge on season two of The X Factor.
 Britney put those Showstoppin’ skills to use in her own show, Piece of Me, at Planet Hollywood in Las Vegas!
 In the United States, Spears remains the fourth best-selling female album artist of the Nielsen SoundScan era, as well as the best-selling female albums artist of the 2000s.